 Why Real-Time Detection Matters

-Responding to incidents is not possible if an organization's networks does not have the correct policies, procedures, and even the right tools monitoring assets on a regular basis.
+Responding to incidents is not possible if an organization's networks do not have the correct policies, procedures, and even the right tools to monitor assets on a regular basis.

-Though Benjamin Franklin's quote, "An Ounce of Prevention Is Worth a Pound of Cure" was aimed at fire safety in the 1700s, the same concept cannot be more applicable within information security.
+Though Benjamin Franklin's quote, "An Ounce of Prevention Is Worth a Pound of Cure" was aimed at fire safety in the 1700s, the same concept cannot be more applicable to information security.

 Compliance May Not Equal Security

-Detecting changes of files associated with applications, databases, routers, servers, and other devices in your IT infrastructure
+- Detecting changes in files associated with applications, databases, routers, servers, and other devices in your IT infrastructure

-Alerting you of the changes and immediately remediating issues caused by improper change
+- Alerting you of the changes and immediately remediating issues caused by an improper change

 Configuration files, directory permissions, and executables should be monitored in real-time.
 Additionally, real-time detection and remediation can be the difference between a security incident and loss of protected information, which can turn into a costly breach.